 Does a global organization ever reach the point where its compliance to-do list is empty??
 In today’s ever-changing world, the only correct answer is “never.”
 Regulation, technology, and business environments constantly evolve, adding new and often complicated risks to the mix.
 Global crises, like the one the world is currently facing following the COVID-19 pandemic, impact the pace of this evolution.
 For example, according to this Deloitte research, in the eight years that followed the economic crisis of 2008, the number of regulatory changes increased by 500%, causing a 60% surge in the amount of money organizations spend on compliance.

-Continuous compliance: What it is and why we need it
+Continuous compliance: What is it and why we need it

 Here are some critical compliance-related challenges that organizations are facing: